Allied Democratic Forces insurgency: 2019

-12 February – Congolese soldiers attack an ADF camp in Mamove, about 50 kilometers outside of Beni.
-Four insurgents are killed in the resulting firefight, and four hostages are rescued.
-Congolese soldiers also recover medicine that had been previously looted by the ADF.
+On 12 February, Congolese soldiers attacked an ADF camp in Mamove, about 50 kilometers outside of Beni.
+Four insurgents were killed in the resulting firefight, and four hostages were rescued.
+Congolese soldiers also recovered medicine that had been previously looted by the ADF.

-March

-8 March – A park ranger is shot dead by unknown assailants in Virunga National Park.
-Congolese authorities blame the ADF for the killing.

-19 March – ADF fighters, disguised as security officers, infiltrate and attack Kalau, a majority-Christian village located just outside Beni.
-The resulting 4-hour assault kills six Christian civilians, including a 9-month-old child, and forces nearly 500 others to flee their homes.
+On 8 March, a park ranger was shot dead by unknown assailants in Virunga National Park.
+Congolese authorities blamed the ADF.
+On 19 March, ADF fighters disguised as security officers infiltrated and attacked Kalau, a majority-Christian village near Beni.
+The resulting four-hour assault killed six Christian civilians, including a toddler, and forced nearly five hundred others to flee their homes.

-April

-2 April – Ugandan authorities report that the ADF has begun establishing bases in Mozambique's Cabo Delgado Province.
+On 2 April, Ugandan authorities reported that the ADF had begun establishing bases in Mozambique's Cabo Delgado Province.

-5 April – 35-year-old American tourist Kimberly Sue Endicott and her native guide are kidnapped by a group of armed gunmen in Queen Elizabeth National Park, near the Uganda-DRC border.
-Endicott and her guide are released two days later after authorities reach a settlement with the kidnappers.
+On 5 April, American tourist Kimberly Sue Endicott and her native guide were kidnapped by armed gunmen in Queen Elizabeth National Park, near the Uganda-DRC border.
+They were released two days later, after authorities reached a settlement with the kidnappers.
+The assailants were not identified, but Uganda and the U.S. strongly suspected the ADF.

-Although the assailants have not been identified, it is strongly suspected by both Ugandan authorities and the United States that the ADF is behind the abduction.

-May

-29 May – Suspected ADF fighters launch a massive assault on Congolese army barracks and UN Peacekeeping forces in the village of Ngite, near Mavivi, DRC.
-After the militants briefly capture the barracks, a joint UN-Congolese army counterattack inflicts heavy losses on the ADF, which withdraws following an intense firefight.
-At least 26 insurgents are killed in the gun battle.
-One South African UN Peacekeeper is wounded by a shot to the foot.
-Dozens of weapons, including AK-47s, machetes, grenades, mortars, and PKM machine guns, are recovered.

-The Islamic State of Iraq and the Levant claims responsibility for the attack.
+On 29 May, alleged ADF fighters launched a massive assault on Congolese army barracks and UN peacekeeping forces in the village of Ngite, near Mavivi.
+After the militants briefly captured the barracks, a joint UN-Congolese army counterattack inflicted heavy losses, forcing the ADF to withdraw.
+At least 26 insurgents were killed.
+One South African UN peacekeeper was wounded.
+Dozens of weapons, including AK-47s, machetes, grenades, mortars, and PKMs, were recovered.
+The Islamic State claimed responsibility for the attack.